 Our strategic collaboration with Celgene involves numerous risks.
+In August 2017, we acquired Celgene's commercial operations in China and an exclusive license to Celgene's commercial cancer portfolio in China, ABRAXANE®, REVLIMID®, VIDAZA® (the "Celgene China License").
 There can be no assurance that we will be able to successfully manage and integrate Celgene's commercial operations in China and its personnel into our business, which could disrupt our business and harm our financial results.
-Moreover, we may not achieve the revenue and cost synergies expected from our collaboration with Celgene for their commercial products in China and the joint development of tislelizumab outside of Asia (other than Japan), and our management's attention may be diverted from our drug discovery and development business.
+Moreover, we may not achieve the revenue and cost synergies expected from our collaboration with Celgene for their commercial products in China, and our management's attention may be diverted from our drug discovery and development business.
 These synergies are inherently uncertain, and are subject to significant business, economic and competitive uncertainties and contingencies, many of which are difficult to predict and are beyond our control.
 If we achieve the expected benefits, they may not be achieved within the anticipated time frame.
-Also, the synergies from our collaboration with Celgene may be offset by costs incurred in integrating Celgene's commercial operations in China, increases in other expenses, operating losses or problems in the business unrelated to our collaboration with Celgene.
+Also, the synergies from our collaboration with Celgene for its commercial products in China may be offset by the costs incurred in integrating Celgene's commercial operations in China, increases in other expenses, operating losses or problems in our business unrelated to our collaboration with Celgene.
 As a result, there can be no assurance that these synergies will be achieved.
 Lastly, strategic collaborations can be terminated for various reasons.
-For example, in January 2019, Celgene announced that it was expected to be acquired by Bristol-Myers Squibb Company and in April 2019, shareholders of Bristol-Meyers Squibb company approved the acquisition which is expected to close in the third quarter of 2019.
-As a result of this transaction, our licensing agreement with Celgene for tislelizumab may be terminated.
+For example, our strategic collaboration with Celgene for the development and commercialization of tislelizumab (BGB-A317), which we entered into in connection with the Celgene China License in 2017, was terminated in June 2019 in advance of the pending acquisition of Celgene by Bristol-Myers Squibb, and we received a \$150 million payment and regained global rights to tislelizumab.
+The termination of the collaboration agreement for tislelizumab does not impact the Celgene China License, which remains in effect.